-My own translation of an edited comment published originally in German on CEN News.
-Last minor revision on September 10, 2020.
+This is my own edited translation of a comment published in originally in German on CEN News.

 At 44 percent in the first half of 2019, the share of renewables in German electricity consumption was higher than ever before, according to a recent announcement by the Federal Association of the German Energy and Water Industries (BDEW).
 Correspondingly, the emissions of harmful greenhouse gases from electricity generation fell by around 15 percent in the same period.
 This is a good contribution to achieving the climate action targets, as the association's Chief Executive Officer, Stefan Kapferer, commented.
 Or not?

 As laudable the efforts of the power suppliers may be, not a single ton of CO2 is saved directly.
 This is due to the European Emissions Trading System (EU ETS), to which European electricity producers are subject: generators who cut CO2 will no longer need their emission allowances for the amount saved and will sell them on the market.
 Other electricity producers or operators of industrial plants, for whom CO2 cuts by technical means are expensive, will buy and use these emission permits.
 Bottom line is that the only thing that has changed is where the greenhouse gases are emitted, but not how much.

 Worse still, if market-mediated adjustments in economic sectors not covered by the EU ETS (which account for around half of total EU emissions) are also considered, more green electricity can even result in more emissions.
 This is just one example of how unilateral action in conjunction with the EU ETS can lead to outcomes that run counter to the best intentions and the climate action goals the EU has set itself.